connormurphy798/Tasks/README.md

 Both tasks and questions are represented as nodes in the task tree.
 Internal nodes are of class `QuestionNode`.
 They represent a question, and their children are tasks or further questions that follow from particular answers to that question.
 Leaf nodes are of class `TaskNode`.
 They list a series of tasks consistent with all of the answers chosen so far.

-Questions and tasks are stored in a `.txt` file in a specified format described in `TaskReader.py`; see `tasks.txt` as an example.
+Questions and tasks are stored in a `.txt` file in a specified format described in `TaskReader.py`; see `exampletasks.txt`.

 ## Functionality and examples